McShelby/hugo-theme-relearn/exampleSite/content/introduction/quickstart/_index.en.md

 Your site is now fully functional.

-You can start [configuring your site](configuration) by changing options in your `hugo.toml`.
+You can continue [configuring your site](configuration/) to your needs.

-Page authors can also [set many page options](content) using front matter when creating content.
+Or just start [writing content](content/) and learn what's possible.